All Jewish holidays begin at sunset prior to the date listed.

 Chanukah

-Hanukkah, The Holiday of Lights -- celebrating the miracle of a little oil that lasted eight days, and continues to illuminate our lives to this day.
+Chanukah, The Holiday of Lights -- celebrating the miracle of a little oil that lasted eight days, and continues to illuminate our lives to this day.

 Tu B'Shvat